 Two of the most important nutrients in flaxseeds are omega-3s and lignans.
 One tablespoon of ground flaxseeds contains 1.8 grams of omega-3s.
 And they contain 75 to 800 times more lignans than other plant foods.
 Also, flaxseeds contain fiber, both soluble and insoluble.
 While the omega-3s fight inflammation and boost heart health, the lignans help prevent ailments like cancer.
 And the fiber improves digestive health.

-Well, there is a lot more.
+Well, there is a lot more to flaxseed nutritional benefits.
 Which is what we will see next.

 What Are The Health Benefits Of Flaxseeds?